A.S. in Criminal Justice

 Please complete the Request Information form on this page to learn more about this program.

-Upon completion of the associate degree in criminal justice, you will be able to:
+On completing the associate degree in criminal justice, you can:

 - Apply all credits toward Regent’s B.S. in Criminal Justice degree